 An important point to note here is that, though we form parse graphs deterministically for our observed images, we do not form them deterministically when inferring the best explanation of a new image.
 In our training images I^{obs} we are making the assumption that proximal objects are grouped and that this grouping defines the number of objects that the group consists of (decomposes into).
-There may, however, be proximal groups in our testing images that have, for example, a different number of objects than we expect to see based on our training data.
+There may, however, be proximal groups in our testing images that have, for example, a different number of objects that match our training data.
 In this case, it may make more sense to split the group into subgroups that match our learned decomposition frequencies than grouping them all under a hard-coded proximity condition.
-In a world where we've only seen sets of three cars, a row of six cars is more consistently explained as two sets of three by our model.
+In a world where we've only seen sets of three cars, a row of six cars is more consistently explained as two sets